Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/README.md

 ### Vector-Accumulate RTL IP

-An RTL kernel in the Vitis design flow must implement an execution model and satisfy the hardware interface requirements as described in [RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/RTL-Kernels) in the Vitis Application Acceleration Development Flow documentation (UG1393).
+An RTL kernel in the Vitis design flow must implement an execution model and satisfy the hardware interface requirements as described in [Packaging RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Packaging-RTL-Kernels) in the Vitis Application Acceleration Development Flow documentation (UG1393).
 The Vector-Accumulate RTL IP used in this tutorial performs the operation `B[i]=A[i]+B[i]` and has the following characteristics:

 - An AXI4-Lite slave interface (`s_axilite`) used to access programmable registers (control registers, scalar arguments, and pointer base addresses).
   - Offset `0x00` - Control Register: Controls and provides kernel status